 - Tikanga and profit.

 In a world where reputation is everything, tikanga help Māori organisations attract clients.
 With increasing awareness of Māori business practices, companies that enter into relationships with them can expect to be treated fairly, honestly and ethically.
 And unlike mainstream businesses, they are often in scenarios (like participating in powhiri), whereby they get to know each other on a deeper level, creating higher trust and potentially increased business.
-As mentioned earlier, it’s also about rethinking what profit could look like for your business.
-Creating great jobs where people are valued, leaving the environment better than when you found it, being socially responsible, preserving natural assets for future generations can all be a part of the bottom line.
+As mentioned earlier, it’s also about rethinking what profit looks like in business.
+Creating great jobs where people are valued, earn a living wage.
+It’s about leaving the environment in a better state than when you found it, being socially responsible, preserving natural assets for future generations – all of this can be included as part of the bottom line.